tsahara/r7rs/content/intro.md

 only selected parts of it.

-In consequence, the Scheme Steering Committee decided in August 2009 to divide the standard into two separate but compatible languages --- a ``small'' language, suitable for educators, researchers, and users of embedded languages, focused on \rfivers~compatibility, and a ``large'' language focused on the practical needs of mainstream software development, intended to become a replacement for \rsixrs.
+In consequence, the Scheme Steering Committee decided in August 2009 to divide the standard into two separate but compatible languages --- a "small" language, suitable for educators, researchers, and users of embedded languages, focused on \rfivers~compatibility, and a "large" language focused on the practical needs of mainstream software development, intended to become a replacement for \rsixrs.
-The present report describes the ``small'' language of that effort: therefore it cannot be considered in isolation as the successor to \rsixrs.
+The present report describes the "small" language of that effort: therefore it cannot be considered in isolation as the successor to \rsixrs.